 Social media channels, especially Facebook, are great for sharing content to a targeted audience.
 That content needs to attract users, though.
 Instead of posting a listing description and tour link on your Facebook page, try dressing up the post with a digital listing flyer.
 The post can include the description and tour link in addition to your spiffy new listing flyer.

 Digital listing flyers are cohesive, shareable, and eye-catching.
-This is especially true if you use professional real estate photography to market your listings.
+This is especially true if you use a professional real estate photographer to market your listings.

 Not only will this social media marketing strategy help spread the word about a specific listing, but it will also attract prospects to your page.
 This could be future sellers and/or buyers in your area that like the way you market your listings.

 #3 – Social proof your social media channels